cmda-bt/be-course-20-21/README.md

 ## Conduct

 This course has a [Code of Conduct][coc].
 Anyone interacting with this repository, organisation, or community is bound by it.
 Staff and students of the Amsterdam University of Applied Sciences (Hogeschool van Amsterdam) are additionally bound by the [Regulation Undesirable Conduct][ruc] ([Regeling Ongewenst Gedrag][rog]).

+## Statements

+We are dedicated to provide you with a learning environment that is _rigorous, respectful and supportive_ so you can engage in the free exchange of ideas and commit yourself fully to the study of your discipline.
+To that end we are committed to enforce important AUAS policies.
+You can find our policies and statements (e.g. accessibility, plagiarism) in the `docs` folder.

 ## License